-- Hataitai to City walkway (commuter link track) - Newtown to Hataitai walkway (commuter link track) - Te Ahumairangi Hill (commuter link track) - Makara Peak Mountain Bike Park all tracks down, but uphill restricted to the 4WD tracks - Skyline Walkway from Makara Peak to Old Coach Road, includes 4WD tracks at Chartwell and Sirsi Terrace - · Old Coach Road - South coast (Te Kopahou) along coast line and the Tip Track and Red Rocks Track) - Spicer Forest Road and through to Tawa (Chastudon Place) and Broken Hill Road, Porirua - Sanctuary Fence Line 4WD track.
+- Hataitai to City walkway (commuter link track) - Newtown to Hataitai walkway (commuter link track) - Te Ahumairangi Hill (commuter link track) - Makara Peak Mountain Bike Park -all tracks down downhill tracks north of Snake Charmer, butand restricted to -uphill restricted to theon the 4WD tracks.
+(Not open to e-bikes: Koru, Sally Alley, Nikau, Leaping Lizard and Possum Bait Line, as these cannot be accessed from the 4WD tracks) - Skyline Walkway from Makara Peak to Old Coach Road-, includes 4WD tracks at Chartwell and Sirsi Terrace - Old Coach Road - South coast (Te Kopahou) along coast line and the Tip Track and Red Rocks Track) - Spicer Forest Road and through to Tawa (Chastudon Place) and Broken Hill Road, Porirua - Sanctuary Fence Line 4WD track, through to Wrights Hills via 4WD tracks only

 The list of tracks approved for e-bikes will be updated with deletions/additions approved by the Council at the conclusion of any review process.
-Any updates will be sted on the Council's website.
+Any updates will be posted on the Council's website.
 Please refer to www.wellington.govt.nz